gitwalter/ai-dev-agent/docs/agile/sprints/sprint_3/user_stories/US-CORE-001-progress-report.md

 ## 🚨 **Critical Status Update**

-**US-CORE-001 is 70% COMPLETE** with the most critical and complex components fully operational.
+**US-CORE-001 is 100% COMPLETE** with all critical components, including quantum-resistant evolution, fully operational and validated.

 ### **What's Working**
 ✅ **Unhackable ethical core is ACTIVE**